 The Haunted Cannery and Lunatic Asylum

 Hidden in the fields behind the bucolic and family-friendly Walter’s Pumpkin Patch is a sinister place of fear and lunacy.
 Although I don’t know why you would want to take the risk, if you feel the need to investigate this madhouse, take the haunted hayride or get a RIP ticket.
 But be very afraid – madness lurks in this country farm north of El Dorado!
 It’s rated the number one haunted house in Kansas for a reason.

 Open Friday and Saturday nights in October, starting Oct.
 1, for a total of eight nights, from 8-11 p.m.

-Cost is $20 general admission, $30 for a combo package with the flashlight corn maze, $40 for a RIP pass which gets you a fast pass ride on the “hell bound” ambulance and closed casket ride for speedier access to the attraction.
-If you’d rather not get too frightened, you can buy a “Scaredy Pants” upgrade ($3) so actors know to leave you alone.
-If you want a more immersive experience, wear clothes that can get messy and purchase the “Make Me Messy & All Bloody” upgrade ($10).
+Cost is $20 general admission, $40 for a RIP pass which gets you a fast pass ride on the “hell bound” ambulance and closed casket ride for speedier access to the attraction.
+If you’d rather not get too frightened, you can buy a “Scaredy Pants” upgrade ($4) so actors know to leave you alone.
+Face masks are required.
 Tickets can be purchased online or at the door.

 Location: 10001 NW US Highway 77, El Dorado, KS